 - In RDBMS, we can store GB’s of data only In Hadoop, we can store any amount of data i.e. there is no limitation.

-- Hadoop is a open source implementation of the map reduce plat form and distributed file system, written in java
+- Hadoop is an open source implementation of the map-reduce platform and distributed file system, written in java

 - When data is loaded into the system, it is split into blocks i.e typically 64MB or 128 MB.